Code-Institute-Submissions/return-my-coffee/testing.md

 1. As a returning visitor I want to try and beat my high score, which means I expect a local storage system which will save my score for the game.

-    - Whack-A-Mole and Frogger both have a local storage system where a highscore is stored.
+    - Whack-A-Mole and Frogger both have a local storage system where a high score is stored.

     | Whack-A-Mole | Frogger |
     | ------------ | ------- |
     | ![Whack-A-Mole highscore screenshot](assets/img/main/whack-mole-highscore.png) | ![Frogger highscore screenshot](assets/img/main/frogger-highscore.png) |

-    - Memory game does not have a highscore system but one could be added in future developments.
+    - Memory game does not have a high score system but one could be added in future developments.

 2. As I have played the game before, I now seek a bigger challenge, so I want to be able to change the difficulty of the game.